NAATI CCL Vocabulary List

 Which languages are the translations available in?

-All 26 languages supported by Lingo Copilot CCL: Arabic, Bengali, Cantonese, Filipino, Gujarati, Hindi, Indonesian, Japanese, Kannada, Korean, Malayalam, Mandarin, Marathi, Nepali, Persian, Portuguese, Punjabi, Sinhala, Spanish, Swahili, Tamil, Telugu, Thai, Turkish, Urdu and Vietnamese.
+The vocabulary list is translated into 31 languages: Arabic, Bengali, Cantonese, Filipino, Gujarati, Hindi, Hungarian, Igbo, Indonesian, Japanese, Kannada, Korean, Malay, Malayalam, Mandarin, Marathi, Nepali, Persian, Portuguese, Punjabi, Russian, Sinhala, Spanish, Swahili, Tamil, Telugu, Thai, Turkish, Urdu, Vietnamese and Yoruba.

 Can I download the NAATI CCL vocabulary list as a PDF?